 A selection of films plus one TV episode in which paintings play an important narrative role.
 What is decisive here is that the paintings featured in the films are crucial in driving the narrative forward … Read more

 Six film directors will be considered whose films have been variously concerned with the art of painting.
-All five of the below developed an interest in painting at an early age two of who went … Read more
+All five of the below developed an interest in painting at an early age two of who … Read more

 Vincent Van Gogh has had the most films made about him followed by Rembrandt van Rijin and Pablo Picasso.
 The other painters come from Ireland, Argentina, Hungary, Estonia and Russia among many other countries. … Read more